dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/table/info.md

 ## Fixed layout

 You may consider using `table-layout: fixed;`.
-You can use the modifier class in doing so: `.dnb-table--fixed`
+You can use the modifier property `fixed` for doing so.

 ## Data-grid driven tables